vikrantgit97/sb-Jwt/README.md

 ## Getting Started
 To get started with this project, you will need to have the following installed on your local machine:

-* JDK 17+
+* JDK 21+
 * Maven 3+

 ## Build and Run the project, follow these steps
 * Locally
-    - Clone the repository: git clone [SpringBoot-Jwt](https://github.com/vikrantgit97/SpringBoot-Jwt.git)
+    - Clone the repository: git clone [SpringBoot-Jwt](https://github.com/vikrantgit97/sb-Jwt.git)
     - Navigate to the project directory
-    - Create a database in MySql `spring_jwt`
+    - Create a database in MySql `jwt`
     - Build the project: `mvn clean install`
     - Run `mvn clean package spring-boot:run` to build the artifact and run the application